Defective4/AuthMeProxy/README.md

 **Bukkit Bridge for Velocity**

 - Spigot or any of its forks (Tested on Paper and Purpur 1.12+, any version above 1.7 should work)

+## Downloads
+You can download latest release on the [releases](https://github.com/Defective4/AuthMeProxy/releases/tag/latest) page

 ## Installation